janis-commerce/totem-app-checkout/README.md

 <a name="clearCart"></a>

 ## clearCart()
-Function for remove all items
-**Example**
+Function for clear cart cached in instance then call getOrder method **Example**
 ```js
 await cartInstance.getCart();